Introduction

 Wild Camping is not recommended at all and often prohibited:

-- In Italy, wild camping is strictly prohibited and you should avoid doing it.
+- In Italy, wild camping is strictly prohibited; avoid it.
 The local authorities and people do not joke with it.
 Italian law says: free camping is forbidden (allowed only above 2.500 m from sunset to dawn)

-- In Switzerland, it is the same, wild camping is simply and strictly prohibited.
+- In Switzerland, it is the same: wild camping is strictly prohibited.
 And people would denounce you to the authorities.

 - In France, it is another story.
 And you can wild camp without too much trouble.
-As the local law says ‘free camping is allowed only at high altitude between sunset and sunrise’.
-But without clear altitude.
+As the local law says, ‘free camping is allowed only at high altitude between sunset and sunrise’.
+But without a clear altitude.

 Tip: We used this MSR tent — super reliable, easy to set up, and held up perfectly in all weather conditions.